mkeohane01/IDS706-Microservice/README.md

 At present, our microservice is tailored for optimal performance with SQL databases.
 This specialization, while efficient, narrows our compatibility with diverse database systems.
 Looking ahead, we are focusing on two pivotal enhancements:

-1. Broader Database Integration: Future updates will introduce support for a variety of database types, including NoSQL databases like MongoDB and Cassandra, and NewSQL databases like Google Spanner.
-This expansion will not only diversify our data management capabilities but also cater to a wider range of application requirements.
+1. Better Database Integration: Future updates to improve robustness of our database including hosting the pipeline through Databricks and DeltaLakes.
+This expansion will not only improve our data management capabilities but also cater to a wider range of application requirements.
+We also can load the data in batches to improve high load volumes.

-2. Advanced Data Analytics Features: Alongside broader database support, we aim to incorporate sophisticated data analytics functionalities.
+2. Advanced Data Analytics Features: Alongside improved database support, we aim to incorporate sophisticated data analytics functionalities.
 This could involve integrating with databases designed for large-scale data processing, such as Apache Hadoop or Google BigQuery, enhancing our ability to handle complex data sets and deliver deeper insights.

 These advancements will position our microservice as a more versatile and powerful tool, capable of seamlessly integrating with a range of database ecosystems and addressing more complex data analysis needs.